Holographic complexity of hyperbolic black holes: Conclusion and discussion

-Hence, for specific $c$ satisfied condition \ref{4.9}, the late time action growth will saturate the Lloyd bound.
-From \ref{figcr}, if we decrease $c$, from \ref{4.3}, we find the horizon radius $r_+$ will also decrease.
-From figure \ref{bound_pic9}, the Lloyd bound will be violated.
-In the other direction, the bound will be obeyed with increasing $c$ and $r_+$.
+Let this equal $1$, we obtain $c=r_+$.
+From \eqref{4.8}, we conclude the following: \begin{itemize} \item When $0<b<r_+<c$, \eqref{4.8} will be greater than $1$, which means that the Lloyd bound is violated with the corresponding $b$ and $c$ in the late time limit. \item When $0<b<c<r_+$, \eqref{4.8} will be smaller than $1$, which means that the Lloyd bound is satisfied with the corresponding $b$ and $c$ in the late time limit. \item When $0<c<b<r_+$, \eqref{4.8} will be greater than $1$, which means that the Lloyd bound is violated with the corresponding $b$ and $c$ in the late time limit. \end{itemize}

 For example, we set $b=1$, $\alpha^2=1/2$.
-Then combining \ref{4.3} and \ref{4.6}, we can get $c=r_+\approx 1.65$.
-In figure \ref{bound_pic7}, we find the full time dependence supports our analysis before.
+From \eqref{4.3}, we can get $c=r_+\approx 1.65$.
+In figure \ref{bound_pic4}, we find the full time dependence supports our analysis before.
 We find that the late time value is approached from above so the Lloyd bound may be violated in early time even if it is obeyed in the late time limit.
+In figure \ref{bound_pic6}, we find that when $0<c<b$, the Lloyd bound is always violated.

-\subsubsection{Neutral case $(c=0)$}
+\subsubsection{Neutral case ($c=0$)}

 In the neutral case, the full time dependence has been shown in \eqref{3.27} and \eqref{3.29}.
-The late-time growth rate is
+The late time growth rate is

 When $\alpha^2<1$, $b>0$, the mass of the black hole is always negative.
-So the Lloyd bound is always violated.
-When $\alpha^2<1/3$, we find that the growth rate increase in the early time and finally approach zero from above, which match the late time result.
+So the Lloyd bound is always violated by the positive growth rate.
+When $\alpha^2<1/3$, we find that the growth rate increases in the early time and finally approaches zero from above, which matches the late time result.
 When $\alpha^2\geq1/3$, the full time dependence is similar.
-When $\alpha^2>1$, the mass is positive and the Lloyd bound is also violated.
+When $\alpha^2>1$, the mass is positive but the Lloyd bound is still violated from \eqref{neutral4}.
+See figure~\ref{bound_pic5}.